 If I decide on a finished product and start making it, I will only end up with something that is within my expectations, so I always start making a design while observing the ingredients.
 One example is my broccoli shoots toast, where I noticed their gentle color and wanted to showcase it.

 6. You draw thin lines and text on your toast.
 What do you use for those most intricate details?

 I use a sewing needle for the thin lines made with paste.
 When using seaweed, I use scissors with a thin tip.

-7. What ingredients you find yourself using the most, and what ingredients you use the least?
+7. What ingredients do you find yourself using the most, and what ingredients do you use the least?
 Why is that?

 I often use sour cream for the base, and squid ink, which I like the taste of.
 Very few people use squid ink on toast, so people around me are surprised.
 The first time I used squid ink in this way, it tasted really good, like tasting the ocean, so I use it a lot now.
 Also, I take the initiative to use seasonal ingredients throughout the year.

 Crane motif made with squid ink on top of a sour cream spread.

 8. What’s your favorite food, aside from toast?